Annapurneshwari Temple, Cherukunnu: Story of Temple

-The Puna Prathistha was done in 1994, in the month of Kumbham in the Malayalam calendar, Pooyam Nakshtram, which now is observed as the Prathista Dinam every year.
+The Puna Prathistha was done on 23 February 1994, in the month of Kumbham in the Malayalam calendar, Pooyam Nakshtram, which now is observed as the Prathista Dinam every year.

-The main festivities in the Temple start from the Malayalam month of Medam Shankramam (15 April), and is celebrated in the following seven days.
+The main festivities in the Temple start from the Malayalam month of Medam Shankramam (14/15 April), and is celebrated in the following seven days.
 The other festivals that are celebrated in the temple are Shiva Rathri, Navami, Ekadashi etc.

 The temple is presently under the Malabar Devasom Board, and is maintained by the Temple Committee.
 A unique characteristic of this temple is that it is built of one single type of rock, and the Sree Kovil of both Annapoorneshwari and Krishnan is of the same size as per Vasthu, signifying that both the goddess and the god are given equal importance.
 The Entrance of the temple is in front of Krishnan's Sree Kovil, and the reason there isn't a direct entrance to Annapoorneshwari's Sree Kovil is because during the olden days, it was believed that women from Brahmin families aren't supposed to be seen directly (Antharjanam).
 Hence there is a small window that is right in front of the Sree Kovil so that people can view the idol from outside.

 This temple is one among the two Annapoorneshwari temples in Kerala.
 It was built using polished stones and put together using avil and belam (a mixture of flattened rice and jaggery).
 Next to the Temple is the Temple pond or the Ambala Kolam, which is approximately 2.5 acres in area.
 In the centre is the Pole, otherwise known as the stumpa.
 The four major entrances of the Chera have been built using large layers of rock laid parallel to each other.
 The Chera also has a Kollapura (used by poojaris for bathing), located to the southwest of the Chera.